mirzaakhena/belajar-android/README.ftl.md

 <#assign project_id="gs-gradle-android"/>
+This guide walks you through using Gradle to build a simple Android project.

 What you'll build
 -----------------

-This guide walks you through using Gradle to build a simple Android project.
+You'll build a simple Spring app for Android and then build it with Gradle.

 What you'll need